evolvingstuff/vdw2/content/posts/16-percent-of-people-getting-covid-19-vaccination-had-uveitis-middle-eye-infection-within-1-year.md

 ---
 !!!!See also ((COVID vaccinations doubled the risk of blood clots in the eye (RVO) – May 2023))
 ---
-!!!!VitaminDwiki ((COVID infections and vaccinations decrease Vitamin D – many studies)) {include page=&quot;COVID infections and vaccinations decrease Vitamin D – many studies&quot;}
+!!!!VitaminDWiki ((COVID infections and vaccinations decrease Vitamin D – many studies)) {include page=&quot;COVID infections and vaccinations decrease Vitamin D – many studies&quot;}
 ---
 !!!!278+ VitaminDWiki pages have ((Vaccination pages in VitaminDWiki|VACCIN, BOOSTER, etc in the title))